cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 - **Solution:** Design interfaces guiding precise queries and provide thorough documentation on system use and limitations.

 ---

+## Product Decisions This Framework Drove

+This framework translated into clear product constraints:
+- **No LLMs for deterministic tasks** like ID lookups and compliance rules; those stayed in backend logic.
+- **Mandatory citations** for any contract interpretation that could affect spend or compliance.
+- **Scope-first rollouts** (VGS before VPC/SI+) to protect data quality and user trust.
+- **Escalation paths** for ambiguous queries, rather than forcing a confident answer.

 **Use AI Where It Adds Value - Not Everywhere It Can Fit**